t-Pebbling and Extensions: -Pebbling

-as desired.\Bx\\ \textbf{Proof of Theorem~\ref{radius bound}}: Let $T$ be a spanning tree of $G$ obtained by doing a breadth-first search from $r$.
-Since $T$ is a spanning subgraph of $G$, we have $\pi_t(G,r) \leq \pi_t(T,r)$.
-Because $T$ was obtained by a breadth-first search from $r$, we have $\dist_G(r,v) = \dist_T(r,v)$ for every vertex $v$ in $G$.
+Furthermore, if there are at least $\frac{2^d-1}{d}(n-1) + 1$ pebbles on the graph, moving a pebble to $\br$ costs at most $2^d$ pebbles from the rest of the graph. \end{theorem} \textbf{Proof of Theorem~\ref{radius bound}}: Let $T$ be a spanning tree of $G$ obtained by doing a breadth-first search from $\br$.
+Since $T$ is a spanning subgraph of $G$, we have $\pi_t(G,\br) \leq \pi_t(T,\br)$.
+Because $T$ was obtained by a breadth-first search from $\br$, we have $\dist_G(\br,v) = \dist_T(\br,v)$ for every vertex $v$ in $G$.
 Therefore, it suffices to show that~(\ref{bound}) holds when $G = T$.
-Let $a_1, a_2, \ldots, a_k$ be the path-size sequence of a maximal path partition of $T_r^*$.
+Let $a_1, a_2, \ldots, a_k$ be the path-size sequence of a maximal path partition of $T_\br^*$.
 In particular, we have each $a_i \leq d$.
 Then we have

 since each edge in the tree is in exactly one part in the partition.
 From Theorem~\ref{t-pebbling trees}, we also have

 which, we can rewrite as